 - Judiciary records

-- Individuals’ addresses, dates and months of birth, and other unique identifiers (PII)
+- Individuals’ addresses, dates and months of birth, and other personally identifiable information (PII)

 When to Use Redaction

 Nearly every industry needs redaction in some form to protect important information.
 However, some, like the legal industry and the government, deal with more sensitive information than others.

 Another example is healthcare, which is mandated by HIPAA to protect PHI (Protected Health Information) and is also required to notify affected individuals if their information is exposed—potentially crippling public relations.

 How Redaction Works